facebook youtube twitter instagram Whatsapp telegram

 3. Weight and Thickness

-3-tab shingles are lighter, which makes them easier to install but also more prone to wind uplift during storms.
-Architectural shingles, on the other hand, are heavier, thicker, and more robust—an important factor when choosing shingle roofing that can withstand Whistler’s winter storms, strong gusts, and heavy snow loads.
-Their added weight also contributes to better sound insulation and overall structural integrity.
+3-tab shingles are lighter, which makes them easier to install, but they are also more likely to be blown off by the wind during storms.
+Architectural shingles, on the other hand, are thicker, heavier, and stronger.
+This is an important thing to think about when choosing shingle roofing that can handle Whistler's winter storms, strong winds, and heavy snow loads.
+Their extra weight also helps with soundproofing and the general strength of the structure.

 4. Cost Differences